 Keep writing.
 Keep editing.
 Keep believing in the power of words.

 (The power is strong.
 My partner just walked in to my study and offered me a cookie out of nowhere.
 Believe and success will happen!)

 Have you ever stopped to think about how the creative process works?
 What about your own creative process?

-I once thought that getting an idea for writing was like standing at the back of a restaurant to put the garbage and spotting a stray dog wander across the top of an empty lane – I spot him further up another small street, he is sniffing at something in the gutter.
-I follow him, not knowing where he will take me, not knowing what will happen next; simply catching a glimpse at the world through his eyes.
+I once thought that getting an idea for writing was like walking out the back of a restaurant to put the garbage away and spotting a stray dog wander across the top of an empty lane – I spot him further along another small street, he is sniffing at something in the gutter.
+I follow him, not knowing where he will take me, not knowing what will happen next, simply catching a glimpse at the world through his eyes.
 My mind races, takes the whole scene in before me.
 He turns left, then right then suddenly sneaks under a fence and down a hill, running off in to the distance.

 The thing is, the formation of ideas isn’t as random as this dog.